mohitpai/journey-optimizer.en/help/using/web/create-web.md

     ![](assets/web-campaign-activate.png)

+    >[!NOTE]
+    >
+    >After you click **[!UICONTROL Activate]**, it can take up to 15 minutes for web campaigns changes to be available live on your website.

 Your web campaign takes the **[!UICONTROL Live]** status and is now visible to the selected audience.
 Each recipient of your campaign can see the modifications you added to your website using the [!DNL Journey Optimizer] web designer.

 >[!NOTE]
 >
 >If you defined a schedule for your web campaign, it has the **[!UICONTROL Scheduled]** status until the start date and time are reached.
 >
->If you activate a web campaign impacting the same pages as another campaign which is already live, that campaign will have the **[!UICONTROL Scheduled]** status until the other live campaign is stopped.
+>If you activate a web campaign impacting the same pages as another campaign which is already live, all the changes will be applied to your web pages.

 Learn more on activating campaigns in [this section](../campaigns/review-activate-campaign.md).